miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Soon enough, the chatter changes from 'Rails doesn't scale' to straight-up FOMO.

-Seeing a bunch of excited people come together to share their passion for Ruby on Rails, THE damn best full-stack framework for rapid prototyping and running a SaaS while having immense fun (Hanging out at rooftop bars with an Acropolis view?
-Island hopping?
-Gorging on Greek food like Zeus on a cheat day?) - what's not to love?
+Seeing a bunch of excited people come together to share their passion for Ruby on Rails, THE damn best full-stack framework for rapid prototyping and running a SaaS while having immense fun!

+Roaming rooftop bars with an Acropolis view, like Dionysus on a winery tour in the clouds?
+[Andrew](https://twitter.com/andrewculver) to the rescue.

+Island hopping like Odysseus on a caffeine-fueled odyssey?
+[Adrian](https://twitter.com/adrianthedev) has always something up his sleeve.

+Gorging on Greek food like Zeus on a cheat day?
+[Petros](https://twitter.com/amiridis) is your man.

+What's not to love?

 ![good times in Athens](/images/good-vibes-athens.png)